NBC fires Trump, drops pageants over candidate's insults to Mexicans

 In the aftermath of Trump's June 16 comments, Mexicans rich and poor, cabinet ministers and staunch critics of the government alike reacted angrily.

-On Monday, a television company owned by Mexican billionaire Carlos Slim canceled a project with Trump, Slim's spokesman and son-in-law Arturo Elias said.
+On Monday, a television company owned by Mexican billionaire Carlos Slim cancelled a project with Trump, Slim's spokesman and son-in-law Arturo Elias said.

 Ora TV, owned by Slim and TV personality Larry King, was working with some of Trump's companies.